Chair of the Group Board

 Jeremy Isaacs CBE

 Jeremy Isaacs represents the investor, JRJ Group, on the Marex Board.
-Jeremy is a Founding Partner of JRJ Group, with four decades of financial services industry and investment experience.
+Jeremy is a Founding Partner of JRJ Group and has four decades of financial services industry and investment experience.
 At JRJ Group, Jeremy is closely involved with the implementation and guidance of fund strategy, as well as the development and execution of portfolio company strategy.
 He is also central to the development and maintenance of JRJ Group’s extensive financial industry relationships with senior personnel across the institutional landscape, as well as with regulators and governments.
-Prior to establishing JRJ Group, in late 2008, Jeremy was the Chief Executive Officer of Lehman Brothers in Europe, Middle East, and Asia.
+Prior to establishing JRJ Group in late 2008, Jeremy was the Chief Executive Officer of Lehman Brothers in Europe, the Middle East, and Asia.
 Before joining Lehman Brothers, he led the European equity derivatives trading business of Goldman Sachs.
 He participates in numerous philanthropic activities, holding a range of positions, including Trustee of The J Isaacs Charitable Trust and Honorary Chair of the Noah’s Ark Children’s Hospice.
 He has previously served as non-executive director of Imperial College Healthcare NHS Trust, as a member of the British Olympic Advisory Board and as a member of the Bridges Development Fund Advisory Board.
 Jeremy was appointed Commander of the Order of the British Empire (CBE) in the 2015 Queen’s Birthday Honours for his services to the NHS.
 He is an Honorary Fellow of the London Business School and a Doctor of Philosophy, Honoris Causa, Haifa University, Israel.

 The Marex senior management team and the Board that oversees them is made up of individuals with incomparable experience in commodities and financial services.